SilvioM97/JacobiParallel/README.md

 # JacobiParallel
 A sequential and parallel (standard threads and FastFlow) implementation of the Jacobi method.
-The Jacobi method is an iterative algorithm for determining the solution of a square and strictly diagonally dominant system of linear equations).
+The Jacobi method is an iterative algorithm for determining the solution of a square and strictly diagonally dominant system of linear equations.

 ## Table of contents[![](./docs/img/pin.svg)](#table-of-contents)
 1. [How to compile](#compiling)